 Founder, US Chapter

 Shaun started volunteering at Ubaka U Rwanda in 2010 and formed a deep connect with Evode and the boys.
 He founded the US branch of Ubaka U Rwanda and our primary fundraiser, Run the 1.
-He is also a trustee in the UK.
-He started volunteering at the home in 2010.
-He is a firefighter for the U.S. Forest Service on the Arroyo Grande Hotshot, he is now part of the Alaska smokejumpers.
+Formerly a firefighter for the U.S. Forest Service on the Arroyo Grande Hotshot, he is now part of the Alaska smokejumpers.
 This type of seasonal work has allowed Shaun to continue to return to Rwanda every year for multiple months since 2010.
 When in Rwanda, Shaun lives at the center, and volunteers to help in any way he can.

 Ali became involved with the cause in 2012.
 She heard about the center through the fundraiser Shaun was holding, and decided she wanted to help out.
 Since then, she has continuously been inspired by the movement Shaun has inspired and the wonderful work being done with the boys.
 Ali has a BS in Business Marketing from Cal Poly San Luis Obispo, California and owns an event planning company focused around non-profits.
 She teamed up with Shaun and helped create Run the 1, our primary fundraiser.
 She was able to make her way to Africa last February to meet the boys and witness the progress and change we are able to influence.

 Sunish has been supporting Ubaka U Rwanda since Shaun started the US branch.
-He and Shaun became passionate about making a difference in genocide-ridden regions after being made aware of the atrocities that were happening in Sudan ten years ago, shortly after which Sunish became an anti-genocide leader in the greater Boston area.
+He and Shaun became passionate about making a difference in genocide-ridden regions after being made aware of the atrocities that were happening in Sudan over ten years ago.
 He visited the center in Kigali in 2013 to meet Evode, Rebecca, and all of the boys, including Clever, who he has been sponsoring since 2011.